 Terrorists and Counter-Terrorists also spawn almost diagonally opposite sides of the map to each other.
 Because of the layout of the map, the Defenders have the fastest access to the Mid area while Attackers need to spend longer traveling through corridors to reach the Mid of the map.
 For this, it’s important for the Attackers to quickly decide on a strategy and move as fast as possible.

-Site A is towards the bottom of the map and close to the CT Spawn.
+Site A is towards the bottom of the map and close to the Counter Terrorists Spawn.
 Based towards the back of the room, the Bombsite is placed next to a wooden Balcony that also an area underneath someone can hide under.
 There are also different boxes stationed around Site A, including two popular hiding positions called “Firebox” and “Ninja” that Terrorists can sometimes forget to check if they attack from Mid.

 It’s positioned at the bottom of some Stairs coming from the direction of the T Spawn where there are many hiding spots upstairs.
 On the left side is the CT Stairs area leading to the CT Spawn and from the front of Site A, there are two doors leading into Mid and towards the Sniper’s Nest.